 Accuracy of Lawsuit Loan Calculators: Separating Fact from Fiction

 First, let’s address the issue of accuracy.
 Some lenders have claimed that the information provided by lawsuit loan calculators is wildly inaccurate and cannot be verified.
-However, reputable pre-settlement funding companies take great care to ensure that their calculators are as accurate as possible.
+While it is impossible to provide the exact cost of a pre-settlement loan, reputable pre-settlement funding companies take great care to ensure that their calculators are as accurate as possible.
 They base their calculations on industry standards and provide estimates based on the information you provide.

 Additionally, funding calculator pages makes it clear that the results are only an approximation and should not be taken as the final or definitive rates and fees.